MMM-CalendarExt2/MMM-CalendarExt2/Filtering-and-Sorting.md

   }
 }
 ```
-This means ** Sort by calendar Sequence first. when sequence of two events are same, compare startDate and earlier is prior.)
+This means ** Sort by calendar Sequence first. when sequence of two events are same, compare startDate and earlier is prior**.